Travin Dural

 Travin Dural (born November 19, 1993) is an American former football wide receiver.
 He played college football at LSU.

-Early years
+Early life

 Dural attended Breaux Bridge High School in Breaux Bridge, Louisiana.
 As a senior, he had 42 receptions for 902 yards and 19 touchdowns.
 Also a standout in track & field, Dural claimed the 200-meter title at state high school meet with a time of 21.54 seconds, and was part of state champion relay team in the 4x200 (1:26.31).
 Dural was rated by Rivals.com as a four-star recruit.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Dural missed his freshman season in 2012, due to a torn meniscus.
 He returned from the injury in 2013.
 Playing behind starters Jarvis Landry and Odell Beckham Jr., Dural played in 12 games, recording seven receptions for 145 yards and two touchdowns.
 In 2014, he became a starter for the first time.
 He played in 12 games, recording 37 receptions for 758 yards and seven touchdowns.
 After the season, he considered entering the 2015 NFL draft, but opted to return to LSU for the 2016 season.